atanisoft/ESP32CommandStation/lib/OpenMRNLite/README.md

 2. GND to the GND pin on the transceiver.
 3. GPIO for RX to the RX pin on the transceiver.
 This can be any unused GPIO pin.
-Note, if you are using a 5V transceiver (ie: MCP2551) it is recommended to use a resistor between the RX pin on the transceiver and the ESP32 GPIO pin to prevent damage to the ESP32.
+Note, if you are using a 5V transceiver (ie: MCP2551) it is recommended to use a 1k resistor between the RX pin on the transceiver and the ESP32 GPIO pin to prevent damage to the ESP32.
 4. GPIO for TX to the TX pin on the transceiver.
 This pin must be usable as an output pin, GPIO 34-39 on the ESP32 are input only.

-If you are using the MCP2551 transceiver and the ESP32 will be at the end of the CAN bus, you should include a 150ohm resistor across the H and L lines to terminate the CAN bus.
-This is only necessary if there is not already another node providing the required CAN bus termination.
+If you are using the MCP2551 transceiver and the ESP32 will be at the end of the CAN bus, you should include a 120ohm resistor across the H and L lines to terminate the CAN bus.
+This is necessary on the two ends of the CAN-bus.

 ## Powering the ESP32
 It is not recommended to directly connect the CAN bus PWR_POS (7) to the VIN